from __future__ import annotations

 obs = utils.remove_invalid_time_window(obs, time_window=self.time_window)

-obs = utils.add_time_window_expr(obs, time_window=self.time_window)
+obs = utils.add_time_window_expr(

-# Return df with case_tmin and case_tmax columns
+# Return df with "case_tmin" and "case_tmax" columns

 join_key = join_key or cohort.primary_key